AlbertoV5/DxTracker-Reaper/README.md

 2. Add new action, 'Load Reascript' and find 'DxTracker.py' in your Reaper Media > DxTracker folder.
 3. (Optional) Add it to a toolbar and use icon from the Data > toolbar_icons folder.

-If you have issues adding 'DxTracker.py' as an Action, go to Preferences > Reascript > Enable Python and add the environment directory and .dylib extension.
+If you have issues adding 'DxTracker.py' as an Action, go to Preferences > Plug-ins > Reascript:

-1. Custom path to Python dll: Run `conda which` and copy the path to the environment you just created.
+1. 'Custom path to Python dll directory': Run `conda which` and copy the path to the environment you just created.

-2. Force Reascript to use specific Python .dylib: `libpython3.7m.dylib`
+2. 'Force Reascript to use specific Python .dylib': `libpython3.7m.dylib`

 ## Configuration